 381.12 Section corners relocated.

 Subdivision 1.
 Surveyor, employment.
 When the county board determines that the monuments established by the United States in the public lands survey to mark section, quarter section, and meander corners have been destroyed or are becoming obscure, it may employ a licensed surveyor to preserve, restore and mark the corners with a durable magnetic monument.
-The surveyor shall make full and accurate notes and records from which the entire survey can be relocated, and shall, no later than one year after preserving, restoring, and marking the corners, file a certified copy of the same, with a filed plat, in the office of the county surveyor if an office is maintained in a building maintained by the county for county purposes on a full-time basis, and if not, shall record it in the office of the county recorder.
+The surveyor shall make full and accurate notes and records from which the entire survey can be relocated, and shall file a certified copy of the same, with a plat, in the office of the county recorder or the office of the county surveyor if an office is maintained in a building maintained by the county for county purposes on a full-time basis.
 The monuments are prima facie evidence of the original United States public land survey corners.

 Subd.
 2. Expense, tax levy.
 The county board of any county may levy a tax upon all the taxable property in the county for the purpose of defraying the expense incurred, or to be incurred for: